benders5e/benders5e/earthbender.md

 ### Stance
 Beginning at 2nd level, you adopt a particular stance as your specialty.
 Choose one of the following options:

-<div class='pageNumber auto'></div>
-<div class='footnote'>PART 2 | CLASSES</div>
-\page

 #### Praying Mantis
 This style is known for its speed and continuous attacks and was famously used by Toph Beifong.
 When you roll a 19 or a 20 on an attack roll, you can spend your bonus action to make an additional basic bending attack.
 Your speed also increases by 5.

 #### Hung Gar
 You favor a deep, low stance rooted in the earth beneath you.
 You gain advantage on Strength saving throws and expertise in Strength (Athletics) checks and cannot be knocked prone.

-If another creature uses an ability that pushes you away from them, you always roll a Strength (Athletics) Saving Throw.
+If another creature uses an ability that pushes you away from them, you always roll a Strength (Athletics) check.
 On a failure, you are moved half the distance, and on a success, you stay where you are.

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 2 | CLASSES</div>
+\page

 #### Sticky Hands
 You are well-versed in the art of neutral *jing*, waiting and listening to predict your opponents' next moves.
 You gain a +2 to AC.